 Have you had any surgeries in the last year that might affect your abilities trekking on the glacier ice or kayaking?

 Do you currently have any medical conditions that May affect your ability to trek on the ice?

 Can you sit in a Raft/Kayak for 1hr at a time 2hrs total?

 Can you walk on bouldery and uneven surfaces?

 If you answered YES to any of the above questions, please reach out to us directly, so that we can determine what the best adventure trip would be for you.

 Weather and Trip Adjustments Water levels, wind, and other natural environmental factors beyond our control may cause us to alter your trip.
 We do not operate kayaks or canoes on whitecap days on the lake for your safety and enjoyment.
 In this situation (which is very rare in the mornings) we would offer an extended raft tour.
 We have other options with hiking, rafting, and a shortened kayak tour to provide a safe and enjoyable tour alternative under inclement weather.
-It is up to the guide’s discretion and safety experience to determine what is the most appropriate decision for the day based on weather.
+It is up to the guide’s discretion and safety experience to determine what is the most appropriate decision for the day based on the weather.